pantheon-systems/documentation/source/docs/articles/sites/varnish/debugging-cache.md

 In addition to clearning your CMS caches, we extend core functionality to clear all Varnish caches along our edge layer as well.
 This applies to Drupal and WordPress sites.

 ### Drupal
-You must enable the **pantheon\_api** module to allow Drupal to send the request to clear the Varnish caches.
+Sites running Drupal 6/7 must enable the [pantheon\_api](/docs/articles/sites/code/what-is-the-pantheon_api-module/) module to allow Drupal to send the request to clear the Varnish caches.
+Drupal 8 sites must clear Varnish via the Pantheon Dashboard.

 - From Drupal: `/admin/config/devel/performance` and click **Clear all Caches**
 - Via [Terminus](/docs/articles/local/cli/): `terminus drush --site=<site> --env=<env> cc all`